datchung/blog-posts/2020/2020-11-03_Developing Your Leadership Philosophy/Post.md

 ## 3. <a name='yourself'>Lead Yourself</a>

+How can you hold yourself accountable to your own standards?

 ## 4. <a name='thinking'>Lead the Thinking</a>

+> Develop a Vision

 ## 5. <a name='people'>Lead Your People</a>

+> Understand your team's reality by getting dirty.

 ## 6. <a name='life'>Lead a Balanced Life</a>

+> Work/Work balance

 ## 7. <a name='comments'></a>Comments